NuGet/NuGetDocs/NuGet.Docs/Create/Analyzers-Conventions.md

 ## Analyzer Nuget Format For Packages.config ##
 if the user's project is using package.config, the msbuild script that picks up the analyzer does not come into play, and you will want to add the following scripts under tools: **install.ps1** and **uninstall.ps1**.

+NOTE:  **install.ps1** and **uninstall.ps1** are only executed for packages.config scenarios.
+In the case of Project.json these scripts are never executed.

 **install.ps1 file contents**
 ```PowerShell